Rocket-CDS/DNNrocket/RocketAppTheme/Documentation/Dependancy.md

 name = Friendly name.
 cmd = The data command that will be used.

+### cmd values RocketDirectory
+listdetail = Display detai or list by using "articleid" param.  (default)
+list = Same as listdetail.
+(Deprecated)
+listonly = list data only
+detailonly = article data only
+catmenu = Category Data
+satellite = List data without populating it.
+The call for dasta should be made in the razor template.

 ## Admin Panel Interfaces

 An AppTheme for "rocketdirectoryapi" system (or a wrapper system) can select which options are available in the Admin Panel of the system.